eXascaleInfolab/PyExPool/README.md

 # PyExPool

-A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters considering NUMA architecture:
+A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters considering NUMA architecture peculiarities:

 - automatic CPU affinity management and maximization of the dedicated CPU cache for a worker process
-- automatic rescheduling and balancing (reduction) of the worker processes and on low memory condition for the in-RAM computations (requires [psutil](https://pypi.python.org/pypi/psutil), can be disabled)
+- automatic rescheduling and *load balancing* (reduction) of the worker processes and on low memory condition for the *in-RAM computations* (requires [psutil](https://pypi.python.org/pypi/psutil), can be disabled)
-- chained termination of related worker processes and jobs rescheduling to satisfy timeout and memory limit constraints
+- *chained termination* of related worker processes and jobs rescheduling to satisfy *timeout* and *memory limit* constraints
 - timeout per each Job (it was the main initial motivation to implement this module, because this feature is not provided by any Python implementation out of the box)
-- onstart/ondone callbacks, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
+- onstart/ondone *callbacks*, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
 - stdout/err output, which can be redirected to any custom file or PIPE
 - custom parameters for each Job and respective owner Task besides the name/id